quicwg/base-drafts/draft-ietf-quic-recovery.md

 there's a prolonged period of network silence, which could be caused by a change in the underlying network RTT.

-When an acknowledgment is received after one or more consecutive RTO events, any packets with lower packet numbers than those acknowledged MUST be marked as lost.
+When an acknowledgment is received for a packet sent on an RTO event, any unacknowledged packets with lower packet numbers than those acknowledged MUST be marked as lost.

 A packet sent when an RTO alarm fires MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
 Since this packet is